 You will sweat and when you stop for rest later, and your t-shirt is soaked through with sweat and the bitter wind is howling all around you, you will feel very cold.

-Wear, or at least pack in you bag, waterproof clothing.
+Wear, or at least pack in your bag, waterproof clothing.
 You want to try and stay dry.
 You don't want to find yourself stuck up a mountain when wet through.
 You won't last long.
 A good waterproof windbreaker is essential.
-I wore water-resistant hiking pants with full on storm pants tucked away in my bag to protect me from any torrential downpours.
+I wore water-resistant hiking pants with full-on storm pants tucked away in my bag to protect me from any torrential downpours.

 - Homemade porridge bars

 - Sandwiches (chicken, meat, or another filling high in protein)